 This Procedural Direction applies to: Proceedings in which the rules of evidence apply.

-Proceedings in the Consumer and Commercial Division involving claims under the Home Building Act 1989 (NSW)

-with a value greater than \$30,000.

-Proceedings in the Occupational Division for a "profession decision" as defined in cl

-29(1) of Sch 5 to the NCAT Act.

-Any other proceedings in which the Tribunal directs that this Procedural

-Direction is to apply.

-Effective Date: 28 February 2018

-Replaces Procedural Direction: NCAT Procedural Direction 3 (7 February current version of this Procedural the Tribunal website at www.ncat.nsw.gov.au

-Notes: You should ensure that you are using the

-Direction.
-A complete set of Procedural Directions and Guidelines is available on
+Proceedings in the Consumer and Commercial Division involving claims under the Home Building Act 1989 (NSW) where the amount claimed or in dispute is more than \$30,000.
+Proceedings in the Occupational Division for a "profession decision" as defined in cl 29(1) of Sch 5 to the NCAT Act.
+Any other proceedings in which the Tribunal directs that this Procedural Direction is to apply.
+Effective Date: 11 September 2024 Replaces Procedural Direction: NCAT Procedural Direction 3 (28 February 2018) Notes: You should ensure that you are using the current version of this Procedural Direction.
+A complete set of Procedural Directions and Guidelines is available on the Tribunal website at www.ncat.nsw.gov.au